-The Board assesses adherence to the Bank's Risk Management Framework and risk policies by:
+The Board assesses adherence to the Bank's Enterprise Risk Management Framework and risk policies by:

-- Establishing and upholding robust risk governance structure; - Approving systems of risk management and reporting;

-- Approving and monitoring the Bank's risk appetite; - Reviewing Board-level risk reporting; - Challenging the ExCo on the risk-taking activities of the Bank; - Overseeing management decisions to ensure the appropriate balance between risk and reward; and, - Implementing and monitoring the tone for appropriate risk culture across the Bank.
+- Establishing and upholding robust risk governance structure; - Approving systems of risk management and reporting; - Approving and monitoring the Bank's risk appetite; - Reviewing Board-level risk reporting; - Challenging the ExCo on the risk-taking activities of the Bank; - Overseeing management decisions to ensure the appropriate balance between risk and reward; and, - Implementing and monitoring the tone for appropriate risk culture across the Bank.

 The key risk committee is the BRCC.
-The BRCC is responsible for overseeing and advising the Board in carrying out its responsibilities related to the Bank's Risk Management Framework and ensures that all current and emerging risks are properly identified, reported, assessed and controlled.
-The BRCC receives regular direct reporting from the Chief Risk Officer (CRO) and the Head of Compliance and Conduct Risk related to the Bank's risk profile, its control environment, remediation efforts, and the ongoing effectiveness of its risk management framework implementation.
+The BRCC is responsible for overseeing and advising the Board in carrying out its responsibilities related to the Bank's Enterprise Risk Management Framework and ensures that all current and emerging risks are properly identified, reported, assessed and controlled.
+The BRCC receives regular direct reporting from the Chief Risk Officer (CRO) and the Head of Compliance & Conduct Risk related to the Bank's risk profile, its control environment, remediation efforts, and the ongoing effectiveness of its Enterprise Risk Management Framework implementation.
 Critically, the BRCC reviews and recommends, for approval by the Board, the Bank's Risk Management Framework and core supporting documents, including the Risk Appetite Statement ('RAS'), key risk category-specific frameworks and select policies, and other artefacts for which Board-level review and approval is deemed necessary.
-More information on the responsibilities of the BRCC is described on page 71 of the Group's Annual Report 2021.
+BRCC also monitors the regulatory agenda and receives updates on Management's activities to implement new and updated regulation and on the on-going engagement with the Bank's Regulators.
+More information on the responsibilities of the BRCC is described on page 134 of the Group's Annual Report 2022.